blankoworld/makefly-devtools/doc/DEV.README.md

   * tar: command to archivate files.
   * PUBLISH\_SCRIPT\_NAME: name of the publish script.
 Could be renamed by another one.
 The script should be located into the **TOOLSDIR** directory.
 By default: **publish.sh**.
   * BODY\_CLASS: Class used by the *body* html tag in all pages.
 Useful for theme and stylesheets.
 By default **single**.
+  * JSKOMMENT\_MAX: number of comment after which JSKOMMENT element should be reduced.
+  * JSKOMMENT\_URL: URL of jskomment server
+  * jskom\_name: name of jskomment javascript file
+  * jskom\_file: relative address in makefly's directory of jskomment javascript file
+  * jskom\_html: relative address in makefly's directory of HTML text that declare jskomment javascript file
+  * jskom\_cont: relative address in makefly's directory of HTML text used to display jskomment in the weblog
+  * jskom\_css: relative address in makefly's directory of jskomment CSS file
+  * ELI\_API: API URL for displaying statuses
+  * eli\_html: relative address in makefly's directory of HTML text that declare eli javascript file
+  * eli\_name: name of eli javascript
+  * eli\_file: relative address in makefly's directory of eli javascript file
+  * eli\_cont: relative address in makefly's directory of HTML text used to display eli in the weblog
+  * eli\_css: relative address in makefly's directory of eli CSS file

 ## Template's files